ParlocameonTheDev/BPP/README.md

 ---

+Version 1.1.0:

+We did some more stuff, mainly new content and more balancing, which I think is pretty cool.

+Readdded most of the removed cards, with new balancing

+New Card: Double Shot

+New Card: Condensed Shot

+New Map: Blocksaw

+New Map: Switch

+More balancing and bug fixes, should be fine now, hopefully...

+---

 Version 1.0.1:

 Yo, I caught COVID shortly after we released the mod, and very quickly started recieving feedback.
 I am now feeling fine and have adjusted many things.
 There are no new cards or maps, but I have fixed many bugs and made various balance tweaks.
 I also want to thank Willuwontu for the information about card stats and for their pull requests.